wikimedia/wvui/readme.md

 > Using Docker is not necessary, but strongly suggested.
 See **[quick start](#quick-start)** for
 > developing without Docker.
 Containerizing WVUI with Docker makes it easy to have a standard,
-> shared environment for local devlopment among developers, as well as integration with automated CI
+> shared environment for local development among developers, as well as integration with automated
-> pipelines.
+> CI pipelines.

 To get started: